MollyJeanB/our-bugs-ourselves/slides.md

 # 1. Bugs as Nuisances

-# 2. Bugs as Tragedies
+# 2. Bugs as Crises

 # 3. Bugs as Opportunities